 • Learn to evaluate and heal more difficult treatment situations that arise in massage practices.

-• Implement detailed assessment, body strengthening therapeutic movements, to address more complicated musculoskeletal dysfunctions.
+• Implement detailed assessment, and body strengthening therapeutic movements, to address more complicated musculoskeletal dysfunctions.

 • Expand the student’s expertise with bodywork, spa, and nutritional evaluation techniques that will complement traditional Massage Therapy interventions.

-• Training designed to develop the Massage Therapist’s ability to help their clients on many levels of treating chronic pain with knowledge of Orthopedic Massage, Lymphatic Drainage, and Special Massage Modalities.
+• Training designed to develop the Massage Therapist’s ability to help their clients on many levels of treating chronic pain with knowledge of Orthopedic Massage, Clinical Assessment, Lymphatic Drainage, and Special Massage Modalities.